Kagescan/fangame/doc/readme.md

 ### A - Access and edit the value of the variable

-A variable is a entity of a programming langage that can store a value.
-It is like a small letter reconized by it's name, that the program can access to its content.
+A variable is a entity of a programming language that can store a value.
+It is like a small letter recognized by it's name, that the program can access to its content.

-Variables works like the batch langage : they are all "strings" (character sequences) even if the value is only a number.
+Variables works like the batch language : they are all "strings" (character sequences) even if the value is only a number.

-**To declare a variable or edit its value**, you will use the commmand `set`.
+**To declare a variable or edit its value**, you will use the command `set`.
 The syntax is `set (<object>) varName = value`
 Don't worry with the `<object>`, it will be explained later.

-Set will acces (or define) the variable with the name before the `=` sign, and assign the value after the `=` into this variable.
+Set will access (or define) the variable with the name before the `=` sign, and assign the value after the `=` into this variable.
-`<object>` is optionnal.
+`<object>` is optional.
 For simple variables, is just another way to do this : `set varName.object = value`, but it isn't recommended, because it will be used later with the entity command.

 **To access to the variable's value**, you should just write the name of the variable between the `%` character.
 Like the batch, `%(varName)%` will be replaced just before the argument of a command, so the value of a variable can be the entire argument of a command.

-Instead of other programming langages, the NULL value is `none` (can be used directly in the set or the say/$ay command).
+Instead of other programming languages, the NULL value is `none` (can be used directly in the set or the say/$ay command).
 You can use it to declare variables with empty values.

 ```
 set test = Hello